changsukang/zbx_lxc/README.md

 ```
 # /directory/to/install/zbx_lxc/zbx_lxc.sh
 ```
-Check if everything goes well such as "lxc-ls", "lxc-cgroup" and "zabbix_sender" are in PATH.
+Check if "lxc-ls", "lxc-cgroup" and "zabbix_sender" are in PATH and if you have permission to run them.

 ## Crontab
 ```